-Name Туре Description location string The disk location in the format disk_enclosure-number.disk-number. serial-number string Disk serial number. power-on-hours uint32 The total number of hours that the disk has been powered on since it was manufactured.
+Name Туре Description durable-id string Disk ID in the format disk_enclosure-number.disk-number. location string The disk location in the format enclosure-number.disk-number. serial-number string Disk serial number. power-on-hours uint32 The total number of hours that the disk has been powered on since it was manufactured.
 This value is stored in disk metadata and is updated in 30- minute increments. bytes-per-second string The data transfer rate, in bytes per second, calculated over the interval since these statistics were last requested or reset.
 This value will be zero if it has not been requested or reset since a controller restart. bytes-per-second-numeric uint64 Unformatted bytes-per-second value. iops uint32 Input/output operations per second, calculated over the interval since these statistics were last requested or reset.
-This value will be zero if it has not been requested or reset since a controller restart. number-of-reads uint64 Number of read operations since these statistics were last reset or since the controller was restarted. number-of-writes uint64 Number of write operations since these statistics were last reset or since the controller was restarted. data-read string Amount of data read since these statistics were last reset or since the controller was restarted. data-read-numeric uint64 Unformatted data-read value. data-written string Amount of data written since these statistics were last reset or since the controller was restarted. data-written-numeric uint64 Unformatted data-written value. queue-depth uint32 Number of pending I/O operations currently being serviced. lifetime-data-read string The amount of data read from the disk in its lifetime. lifetime-data-read-numeric uint64 Unformatted lifetime-data-read value. lifetime-data-written string The amount of data written to the disk in its lifetime. lifetime-data-written-numeric uint64 Unformatted lifetime-data-written value. reset-time string Date and time, in the format year-month-day hour:minutes:seconds , when these statistics were last reset, either by a user or by a controller restart. reset-time-numeric uint32 Unformatted reset-time value. start-sample-time string Date and time, in the format year-month-day hour:minutes:seconds , when sampling started for the iops and bytes-per-second values. start-sample-time-numeric uint32 Unformatted start-sample-time value. stop-sample-time string Date and time, in the format year-month-day hour:minutes:seconds , when sampling stopped for the iops and bytes-per-second values. stop-sample-time-numeric uint32 Unformatted stop-sample-time value. smart-count-1 uint32 For port 1, the number of SMART events recorded. io-timeout-count-1 uint32 For port 1, the number of timeouts accessing the disk. no-response-count-1 uint32 For port 1, the number of times the disk did not respond. spinup-retry-count-1 uint32 For port 1, the number of attempts by the storage system to spin up the disk. number-of-media-errors-1 uint32 For port 1, the number of media errors generated by the disk, as specified by its manufacturer.
+This value will be zero if it has not been requested or reset since a controller restart. number-of-reads uint64 Number of read operations since these statistics were last reset or since the controller was restarted. number-of-writes uint64 Number of write operations since these statistics were last reset or since the controller was restarted. data-read string Amount of data read since these statistics were last reset or since the controller was restarted. data-read-numeric uint64 Unformatted data-read value. data-written string Amount of data written since these statistics were last reset or since the controller was restarted. data-written-numeric uint64 Unformatted data-written value. queue-depth uint32 Number of pending I/O operations currently being serviced. lifetime-data-read string The amount of data read from the disk in its lifetime. lifetime-data-read-numeric uint64 Unformatted lifetime-data-read value. lifetime-data-written string The amount of data written to the disk in its lifetime. lifetime-data-written-numeric uint64 Unformatted lifetime-data-written value. reset-time string Date and time, in the format year-month-day hour:minutes:seconds, when these statistics were last reset, either by a user or by a controller restart. reset-time-numeric uint32 Unformatted reset-time value. start-sample-time string Date and time, in the format year-month-day hour:minutes:seconds, when sampling started for the iops and bytes-per-second values. start-sample-time-numeric uint32 Unformatted start-sample-time value. stop-sample-time string Date and time, in the format year-month-day hour:minutes:seconds , when sampling stopped for the iops and bytes-per-second values. stop-sample-time-numeric uint32 Unformatted stop-sample-time value. smart-count-1 uint32 For port 1, the number of SMART events recorded. smart-count-2 uint32 For port 2, the number of SMART events recorded.